KeithSloan/FreeCAD_Python_GDML/README.md

 FreeCAD's python Importer & Exporter for GDML files.

+New experimental branch **lunit** Attempt at adding handling of different lunit values - Needs more testing

 The experimental branches **compound** and **scan** have now been merged into master

 **Note:** Sister project development https://github.com/KeithSloan/FreeCAD_Geant4